Meet Our Researchers

 Dr. Gregory Korbutt

-Dr. Korbutt, a professor of surgery at the University of Alberta, is using different techniques to safeguard cells with the goal of developing a more accessible source of insulin-producing tissue for transplantation into patients with type 1 diabetes.
-He and his team are using their new 3D ‘scaffolding’ technology to make islet transplants more widely available and functional.The scaffolding technology can help improve blood flow and oxygen to the transplant site, as well as allow incorporation of proteins into the scaffolds that will help keep the cells healthy.
+Dr. Gregory Korbutt is a professor of surgery at the University of Alberta.
+He is using different techniques to safeguard cells with the goal of developing a more accessible source of insulin-producing tissue for transplantation into patients with type 1 diabetes.
+Dr. Korbutt and his team are using their new 3D ‘scaffolding’ technology to make islet transplants more widely available and functional.The scaffolding technology can help improve blood flow and oxygen to the transplant site, as well as allow incorporation of proteins into the scaffolds that will help keep the cells healthy.
 Find out more about Dr. Korbutt’s research.

 Dr. Rémi Rabasa-Lhoret